hitokiri-mata/katacoda-courses/kubernetes-fundamentals/connectivity/step2-intra.md

 `env | grep NGINX`{{execute}}

-If the Busybox service was created before the NGINX service the urls would still work, but the environment settings would not be present.
+If the Busybox service was created before the Nginx service the urls would still work, but the environment settings would not be present.
 It's not the best idea to rely on these environment setting since the order of creation of services is not guaranteed.

 Exit the shell in the BusyBox container.